CarlosOV/generator-cg-gas/README.md

 There are a set of subgenerators to initialize empty Angular components.
 Each of these generators will:

-* Create one or more skeleton files (javascript, SASS, html, spec etc) for the component type.
+* Create one or more skeleton files (javascript, STYLUS, html, spec etc) for the component type.
 * Update index.html and add the necessary `script` tags.
 * Update app.less and add the @import as needed.
 * For partials, update the app.js, adding the necessary route call if a route was entered in the generator prompts.